Understanding extrusion process

 Today you’ll get to know the definition, applications, function, process, materials, equipment, types, and working principle of an extrusion process.
 You’ll also get to know the advantages and disadvantages of an extrusion process.

-Extrusion processes
+extrusion processes

 Read more: Everything you need to know about powder metallurgy